 5.1.
 As part of their induction programme, all new councillors will be expected to attend training sessions that are made available to them for the purposes of providing an introduction to the planning system.
 Where the Head of Planning identifies it as necessary, additional training sessions will also be made available to councillors appointed to the Planning Committee.
 Examples of this might include the introduction of new significant legislation.
 Councillors on Planning Committee are expected to make all reasonable efforts to attend such training.
-A councillor who is unable to attend such training or information on its content can be made available to them separately.
+A councillor who is unable to attend such training will normally be expected to seek advice as to whether such training or information on its content can be made available to them separately.
 Democratic Services Unit will aim to keep a record of councillor attendance at training.
 Details of any councillor who fails to engage in planning training that is made available will be drawn to the attention of the relevant group leader.